CyberCRI/learn-ext/README.md

 Hi 🖖

-You're looking at the source code for iLearn project which powers [iLearn Browser Extension](https://ilearn.cri-paris.org).
+You're looking at the source code for WeLearn project which powers [WeLearn Browser Extension](https://ilearn.cri-paris.org).

 ## Components